Sally Toone

-Sally J. Toone is an American politician and educator, serving in the Idaho House of Representatives.
-A member of the Democratic Party, Toone represents District 26B.
+Sally J. Toone is an American politician and educator who served in the Idaho House of Representatives.
+A member of the Democratic Party, Toone represented District 26B.

 Political career

 In October 2015, former District 26B representatives Donna Pence announced she would not seek reelection, and Toone ran for the open seat.
 She was unopposed in the Democratic primary, and defeated Republican Alex Sutter in the general election.
 She was reelected in 2018 and 2020, but did not file for reelection for 2022.

 As of June 2020, Toone sits on the following committees: